 Medicine – Associate Dean for Admissions and Students

 Pharmacy – Associate Dean for Academic Affairs

 Dentistry – Associate Dean for Academic Affairs

 Allied Health – Associate Dean for Academic Affairs

 Public Health – Associate Dean for Academic Affairs

 Graduate Studies – Associate Dean for Graduate Studies

 Students with further concerns about the use of this policy may contact the UNMC Ombuds Team at 402 559-2491.
-Students receiving any form of financial assistance should contact the UNMC Financial Aid Office at 402 559-4199 prior to taking maternity/paternity leave.
+Students receiving any form of financial assistance should contact the UNMC Office of Financial Aid at 402 559-4199 prior to taking maternity/paternity leave.
 Students are also encouraged to utilize UNMC Student Health (402-559-5158) and Counseling and Psychological Services (402-559-7276) if needed.